1587/speaking-exam/00-part3.md

 My answer:

 ```
-I like the Chinese musician LangLang, he palys classical music on the piano,  his music is mild, sound very comfortable.
+I like the Chinese musician LangLang, he palys classical music on the piano,
+(his music is mild, sound very comfortable.	)

-Usually, I choose music from the internet. like youtube , apple music,tiktok.
+Usually, I choose music from the internet. like youtube  /ˈjuːtuːb/ , apple music.
 i can see other people' comments about the music.

-I like to listen to music by my iphone when i am alone.
+I like to listen to music by my iphone when i am free.
 Because I am very busy with working and I don't have much time to go to music center.
-It is very convenient by phone.
+It is very convenient by iphone, I can listen music at anywhere. on the bus , on the subway.
 ```